 An important goal of the proposed Cybersecurity Enhancement Act of 2009 is to foster improved collaboration between federal agencies and the private sector.
-This is a critical working
+This is a critical working relationship, given the private sector owns the vast majority of the country’s critical infrastructure.

 But the proposed legislation also calls for developing a trained and certified cyberworkforce, promoting cybersecurity education and funding research for emerging security technologies.
 This bill clearly represents the dawning of a new era in cybersecurity programs and compliance.